 Scholarly Commons Citation

 Stromseth, Jane E., "Law and Force After Iraq: A Transitional Moment" (2003).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1683.
+1683.